Top Frequently Asked Questions for Electronic Filing (e-file)

 • Unfortunately, there are other errors that will cause you to have to file your return by mail.

-• For general information about e-file, refer to Electronic Filing Options for Individuals.
+• For general information about e-file, refer to E-file options to file your return.

 Answer: